borisding/universsr/README.md

 - By default, the config of global styles rule `globalStylesRule` in `./build/webpack/common.js` recognizes `global.css` or `global.scss` file, which supposed to use CSS `@import` for external CSS stylesheets. (eg: [Bootstrap](https://getbootstrap.com/) or [Bulma](https://bulma.io/) CSS).

-- Once we have global stylesheet ready, we can import it in the root component, which is `Layout` component in our context.
+- Once we have global stylesheet ready, we can import it in the root component, which is layout component in our context.
 The following is an example of using Bulma CSS framework for global usage:

 a) Install Bulma package